| |

 even now blackening capitalism's good name - e-gold has arrived to still

 the waters.
 E-gold is here to bring capitalism to a kind of perfection.
+Not that it's a foregone conclusion.
+Some of Jackson's closest business

 colleagues, after all, like to think e-gold might actually bring capitalism